 Recite The Creeds

-The most used creed in church’s is the Apostle’s Creed.
-It is a declaration in what you believe, corporately.
+The most used creed in church’s is the Apostle’s Creed or the Nicene Creed.
+A creed is a declaration of what you believe.
+Speaking a creed corporately offers your group a theological rallying point.
 Remember, worship is not just about hype songs but a change or attention.
 The creeds put the focus on the character, nature, and action of God.

 Pray The Creeds